Best Crab Rangoon Recipe (Cheese Wonton) | 炸蟹角

 Warning: Parameter 2 to wp_hide_post_Public::query_posts_join() expected to be a reference, value given in /home/yirese5/public_html/wp-includes/class-wp-hook.php on line 287

-Crab Rangoon, aka Cheese wonton or Chinese cheese puff, is a famous American Chinese appetizer where golden crispy outer wonton shell meets the addictive creamy cheese filling.
+Crab Rangoon, aka, Crab Ragu, Cheese wonton or Chinese cheese puff, is a famous American Chinese appetizer where golden crispy outer wonton shell meets the addictive creamy cheese filling.

-Although I have grown up appreciating authentic Chinese food more, I have remained a fan of these comfort appetizer wontons.
-They are a must try for me whenever I go to a Chinese buffet restaurant.
-On a side note, if you enjoy crab rangoon a lot, you’ll probably also like this coconut shrimp dish which is another Chinese buffet favorite of mine.
+On a side note, if you enjoy crab rangoon a lot, you’ll probably also like this coconut shrimp dish and walnut shrimp which are both Chinese buffet favorites of mine.

 Authentic Chinese food or not, these delicious cheese wontons are a great finger food for parties and they are very easy to make.
 You can find wonton wrappers in most of your local supermarkets nowadays.
 For the filling, you need cream cheese, scallions, and crab meat or imitation crab meat stick (what most of the restaurants use).

 To start, cut the imitation crab sticks in halves.
 Separate the sticks into fine threads.

 In a large mixing bowl, combine the imitation crab sticks with other cheese filling ingredients.

 Mix into a lumpy paste.

 Place teaspoonful of cream cheese filling in middle of a wonton skin.
 Wet the edges of the wonton wrapper with water.